bitcraze/bitcraze-website/src/tutorials/crazyflie-2.md

 * Open the web browser and go to [https://github.com/bitcraze/crazyflie-release/releases](https://github.com/bitcraze/crazyflie-release/releases).
 If you are on the VM, open the browser in the VM.
 * download the zip file named crazyflie-xxx.zip from the latest release.

+Note: You must have the zip file, some browsers automatically unzip after download.
 {% endsi_step %}

 {% si_step update firmware in the Crazyflie; update-fw %}